jpmorris33/syntheyes3/README.md

 # TODO for initial 3.00 release
 * ACK light on Receiver (Needs testing!)
-* Port all Xerian artwork from V2 to GIF files
 * Port all Raptor's Den artwork from V2 to GIF files

 # TODO for 3.01